jpgpereira/localytics-cordova/README.md

 This version of the PhoneGap/Cordova SDK wraps v4.1.0 of the Localytics SDK

 >*Note*: This is not the official PhoneGap/Cordova SDK of the Localytics SDK, was just an update made by me to use the latest SDK for deep linking push notifications and in-app messages on Android.
-It wasn't tested on iOS yet
+It's not working on iOS for now

 ## Supported Versions